MIT-LCP/mimic-website/content/about/acknowledgments.md

 If you use our data, code, or algorithms in your work, please cite this project.
 Our recommended publication is:

 >  MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
-Scientific Data (2016). *In press*
+Scientific Data (2016).
+DOI: <a href="http://dx.doi.org/10.1038/sdata.2016.35">10.1038/sdata.2016.35</a>. *In press*

 ## PhysioNet citation